 Provides candidates with the means to identify and prevent tobacco, drug/substance abuse, child abuse and maltreatment, and child abduction.
-Candidates will be able to provide safety education and provide instruction in fire and arson prevention.
 Candidates will also be trained in violence prevention and communicable disease awareness/prevention, including AIDS awareness.
 Students will be trained in Harassment, Bullying and Discrimination Prevention and Intervention.
 All components, including DASA, will be presented with the time and content as required by New York State Education requirements for certification.